dani8439/well-grounded-rubyist/sample_code/chapter_four/notes_method_lookup.md

 ### AN OBJECT'S-EYE VIEW OF METHOD LOOKUP ###
 You're the object, and someone sends you a message.
 You have to figure out how to respond to it-or whether you even *can* respond to it.
 Here's a bit of object stream-of-consciousness:

 I'm a Ruby object, and I've been sent the message 'report'.
-I have to try to find a method calle`report` in my method lookup path. `report`, if it exists, resides in a class or module.
+I have to try to find a method called `report` in my method lookup path. `report`, if it exists, resides in a class or module.

 I'm an instance of a class called `D`.
 Does class `D` define an instance method `report`?